kiba/Writings/for_science/chp9_meeting_the_host.md

 Diana groaned from the hit of tranquilizer darts aimed at her face, which had dosed her to sleep.

-She stirred from the sleep, opening up her eyes to a bland metal ceiling with built-in lighting fixture.
+She stirred from her sleep, opening up her eyes to a bland metal ceiling with built-in lighting fixture.

 "Where the hell am I?" she said, not quite remembering the event that led her to this state and place.